ravenxone/AgentTrace/README.md

 # destructor
-A saner way to code with AI
+A different way to code with AI